archlinux/archwiki/extensions/ConfirmEdit/README.md

 The MathCaptcha module was written by Rob Church.

 The QuestyCaptcha module was written by Benjamin Lees.

-The reCAPTCHA module was written by Mike Crawford and Ben Maurer.

 Additional maintenance work was done by Yaron Koren.